rifat963/BD-Tax-2025-26/README.md

 Developed as an educational and practical tool for **Bangladeshi taxpayers** to understand and calculate their personal income tax obligations.

----

-Would you like me to also generate the **`requirements.txt` file content** so you can include it in your repo?
 ```
 **